See Also: Financial Aid for Transfer Students

 If you wish to apply for admission to TMCC, you need to submit an application to Admission and Records.
 Please note if you are applying for a special program such as Nursing, or Dental Hygiene, there may be additional steps you must complete to enroll in the program.

-After you submit your FAFSA and receive your student aid report (SAR), check MyTMCC to view Financial Aid Missing Documents or contact the Financial Aid Office to learn what steps are needed to complete your file.
-Common steps:
+After you submit your FAFSA and receive your student aid report (SAR), check your To-Do List in MyTMCC to view Financial Aid Missing Documents or contact the Financial Aid Office to learn what steps are needed to complete your file.
+Common steps include:

-Verification – approximately one in three applications are selected for verification.
+Verification: Approximately one in three applications are selected for verification.
 This is a process where the federal government asks that we verify the accuracy of the financial information reported on the FAFSA.
-Students who are selected for verification are required to submit either the Verification Worksheet for Dependent Students or the Verification Worksheet for Independent Students, along with required documents listed on your MyTMCC to-do-list.
+Students who are selected for verification are required to submit the Verification (V1, V4, V5) Form, along with the required documents listed on your MyTMCC To-Do List.

-Appeal – certain circumstances may require you to file an appeal before you can be eligible for aid.
-Examples of such circumstances include holding a prior bachelor's degree, lack of satisfactory academic progress, or selective service registration issues.
+Appeal: Certain circumstances may require you to file an appeal before you can be eligible for aid.
+Examples of such circumstances include holding a prior bachelor's degree or lack of satisfactory academic progress.

 Do not turn in any documents that are not requested by our office.
 Doing so can delay your financial aid award.

 We encourage you to become familiar with financial aid deadlines.
-You will have more opportunity to receive different types of aid if you apply early.
+Scholarships and select institutional aid may have additional deadlines.
+You will have more opportunities to receive different types of aid if you apply early.

 Once your FAFSA application has been received in our office, we will process your application and determine your financial aid award package.
-You can check your Financial Aid Offer Letter on MyTMCC.
+You can check your Financial Aid Offer Letter in the Communications Center on MyTMCC.
 Please allow two to three weeks for regular processing and four to six weeks for files selected for verification (may be longer during peak periods).
 If you are interested in student loans, you will need to complete extra steps once your file is complete.
+Changes to your enrollment, satisfactory academic progress status, or financial aid file, may cause changes to your award letter.
 Contact us for further information.

 Contact us if you have questions about your application status and to complete the application process.
-If you have special circumstances that you wish to discuss, you can meet with a financial aid officer by contacting us.
+If you have special circumstances that you wish to discuss, you can meet with a financial aid officer by scheduling an appointment.
 We look forward to working with you!